 In the second clip, if Daggett served time for the Vaughn murder, he didn’t serve long: Two years later Daggett fired shots at a woman identified by the newspaper as “Becky Daggett” (his wife’s name was “Hester”).
-Well into the twentieth century newspapers identified African Americans by race.
+Well into the twentieth century newspapers and city directories identified African Americans by race.

 Notice that Daggett was indicted at the same time as J. W. Davis, who had killed merchant Burwell Christmas Evans on July 6, 1889.

 Notice also that local newspapers did not mention Jeff’s relationship to the Daggett family.

 (Clips are from, top to bottom, December 23, 1885 Gazette; September 12, 1889 Gazette; June 6, 1891 Gazette; January 13, 1897 Register; May 12, 1904 Telegram; July 7, 1909 Star-Telegram.)

 In 1892 Jeff Daggett was convicted of murdering fellow gambler Dick Van and sentenced to ten years in Huntsville.
 He was pardoned after two years.
 (Clips are from the March 15, 1892 and August 9, 1894 Gazette.)